Agenda Europe

-Agenda Europe is a European organization whose main goals include opposing rights for LGBT people and promoting conservative extremist positions.
+Agenda Europe is a large European umbrella organization that seeks to promote conservative extremist positions.

 Agenda Europa was created in 2013 based on strict criteria of secrecy.
 Its specifics were only revealed in 2017 when multiple documents emerged regarding the project's operations, participants, goals, and funding.

 History

 Beginning

-Agenda Europa was created in January 2013 out of a meeting that took place in London involving, approximately, 20 North American and European anti-abortion leaders and strategic advisors who aimed to "develop a Christian-inspired European think tank" and "devise new strategies for European anti-abortion movements."
+Agenda Europe was created in January 2013 out of a meeting that took place in London involving, approximately, 20 North American and European anti-abortion leaders and strategic advisors.

-Organized jointly by the Austrian conservative and Catholic activist Gudrun Kugler and the American Terrence McKeegan the London retreat was to be "strictly confidential".
-Documents later unearthed stated that "this program should not be forwarded for any reason without the permission of the organizers."
+Organized jointly by the Austrian conservative and Catholic activist Gudrun Kugler and the American Terrence McKeegan the London retreat was to be kept strictly confidential.

-In the early days of Agenda Europe Peadar O'Scolai from the Irish organization Family & Life, asked participants to identify "achievable goals for the pro-life movement," while Gudrun Kugler dedicated herself to "developing a pan-European think tank to reflect Christian values" noting that "there is no Christian-inspired think tank in Europe to analyze current trends, to develop responses, arguments, alternatives, and to define languages.
-Such complex topics are left to non-governmental organizations or a few legislators to solve on their own."

 Development

-In 2013, an anonymous blog titled "Agenda Europe" appeared, covering news and developments in European politics while harshly criticizing any legal and political progress in the area of human rights regarding sexuality and reproduction.
-The blog quickly became a focal point for traditionalist perspectives in this arena and rose to the headlines for its extremist positions.
+"Agenda Europe" debuted in 2013 as an anonymously-authored blog harshly criticizing legal and political developments in the area of human rights regarding, inter alia, the right to life, marriage and family, equality, and the freedom of conscience or religion. sexuality and reproduction.
+The blog quickly became a focal point for traditionalist perspectives in this arena.

-In the summer of 2017, some documents regarding the organization became public knowledge thanks to Franco-German Arte Television.
-These documents included details of the aforementioned founding meeting that took place in 2013, the name chosen for the organizational center, the subsequent yearly meetings of the board, a list of social networking experts with whom the group intended to act on the internet, and the common manifesto for the Agenda Europa network entitled "Restoring the Natural Order: an Agenda for Europe."
+Documents regarding the organization became publicly available when anonymous computer hackers hacked the computers of the Spanish NGO HazteOir and published the stolen documents on Wikileaks.
+These documents were then used for a documentary by Franco-German ArteTV, broadly featuring pro-abortion activist Neil Datta and allowing him to present his (critical) views.
+These documents included details of the aforementioned founding meeting that took place in 2013, the name chosen for the organizational center, the subsequent yearly meetings of the board, a list of social networking experts with whom the group intended to act on the internet, and "Restoring the Natural Order: an Agenda for Europe," which introduced the group's platform.
+Datta was also the author of a series of brochures subsequently published and distributed by the European Parliamentary Forum on Population and Development with the purpose of informing the public about "Agenda Europe", which was painted as a dangerous conspirative network with links to the Kremlin as well as the European High aristocracy and the broad purpose of "rolling back women's rights".

 Participants

-The leaked documents mentioned above revealed that up to that point, Agenda Europa's board numbered about 100-150 individuals (including many political leaders and government officials from across Europe) and at least 50 conservative organizations.
+The hacked documents mentioned above appeared to reveal that, up to that point, Agenda Europe's board numbered about 100–150 individuals and at least 50 conservative organizations.

 The organization can also count on the support of some senior Catholic prelates; an example can be seen at the 2014 annual conference when properties used for spiritual retreats were given to participants by the Archdiocese of Munich.